betfair/node-codingstyleguide/README.md

 It is inspired by [Felix Geisendörfer](https://github.com/felixge/node-style-guide) with some modifications for company practices.

-## 2 Spaces for indention
+## 4 Spaces for indentation

-Use 2 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.
+Use 4 spaces for indenting your code and swear an oath to never mix tabs and spaces - a special kind of hell is awaiting you otherwise.

 ## Newlines